rodrigorc/pomelo/README.md

 ## Getting Started

-[Pomelo](https://crates.io/crates/pomelo).
-It is recommended to look there for the newest released version, as well as links to the newest builds of the docs.
+It is recommended to go to [crates.io](https://crates.io/crates/pomelo) for the newest released version, as well as links to the newest builds of the docs.

-Add the following dependency to your Cargo manifest...
+Just add the following dependency to your Cargo manifest:

 ```toml
 [dependencies]